Frequently Asked Questions

 If I use my own uplink cable, what cable length can I use?

 Typical network CAT5/CAT6 cables can be used up to 5m length without restrictions.
 If the length exceeds 5m, consider using a 12V power supply to compensate for the voltage drop.

 Yes, you can.
-With a quality 10.000mAh USB powerbank you can operate StarAid for the entire night (12 hours).
-However, it will have to use a step-up voltage converter.The voltage of USB powerbanks is usually too low for StarAid, which requires a minimum of 6V on the uplink port.
+With a quality 10.000mAh USB power bank you can operate StarAid for the entire night (12 hours).

 The LEDs are too bright.
 Can I reduce their brightness?

 Yes.
-You can adjust the maximum brightness level of the LEDs in the App.
-Please note that the brightness of the red start-up light cannot be adjusted until StarAid has started a few seconds later.
+You can adjust the maximum operational brightness level of the LEDs in the App.
+Note that the brightness for the first few seconds after powering on cannot be adjusted.
+Once operational, the configured brightness is used.

 Can I turn off the LEDs?